A Guide to Vendor Management in Dynamics 365 Project Operations

 Vendor Management Capabilities in Dynamics 365

-When it comes to Dynamics 365, vendor management is not only about keeping an inventory of suppliers.
-It’s about applying technology to develop an integrated and functional approach that contributes to improved business outcomes.
+When it comes to Dynamics 365 vendor management, it not only helps you keep an inventory of suppliers, but it also helps you apply technology to develop an integrated and functional approach that contributes to improved business outcomes.

 To ensure that every facet of your supplier relationship is optimized for convenience and affordability, Dynamics 365 incorporates vendor management throughout its Source to Pay process.
 Hence, this process encompasses everything from procurement to payment.